-This course provides a functional study of the trumpet.
-Students master technical fundamentals of classroom instruction in trumpet.
-They also learn representative elementary and secondary school methods and materials for trumpet.
+This course provides a functional study of the trumpet and French horn.
+Students master technical fundamentals of classroom instruction in trumpet and French horn.
+They also learn representative elementary and secondary school methods and materials for trumpet and French horn.

-This course provides a functional study of the trombone.
-Students master technical fundamentals of classroom instruction in trombone.
-They also learn representative elementary and secondary school methods and materials for trombone.
+This course provides a functional study of the trombone, euphonium, and tuba.
+Students master technical fundamentals of classroom instruction in trombone, euphonium, and tuba.
+They also learn representative elementary and secondary school methods and materials for trombone, euphonium, and tuba.

 This course provides a functional study of the guitar.
 Students master technical fundamentals of classroom instruction in guitar.
 They also learn representative elementary/secondary school methods and materials.